Women in government: Challenges faced by women

+Gender inequality within families, inequitable division of labor within households, and cultural attitudes about gender roles further subjugate women and serve to limit their representation in public life.
+Democracies with high levels of corruption also tend to underrepresent women in their governments.
+Societies that are highly patriarchal often have local power structures that make it difficult for women to combat.
+Thus, their interests are often not represented or are under-represented.

 Political scientists separate the causes behind the underrepresentation of women in governmental positions into two categories: supply and demand.
 Supply refers to women's general ambition to run for office and access to resources like education and time, while demand refers to elite support, voter bias and institutional sexism.
 Women face numerous obstacles in achieving representation in governance.
-The biggest challenges a woman in government can face occur during the pursuit of her position in government office, as opposed to when she is upholding said position.
 Studies show that one of the big challenges is financing a campaign.
 Studies also show that women running for political office raise a similar amount of money in comparison to their male counterparts, however they feel they need to work harder to do so.
-Violence against women in politics also dissuade women from running.
+Sexual harassment and violence against women in politics also dissuades women from running.

-According to a survey conducted on a sample of 3,640 elected municipal officeholders, women face adversities with things such as financing a campaign because they are not as heavily recruited as men by party leaders.
-There are two factors that contribute to this trend.
-Firstly, party leaders tend to recruit candidates who are similar to them.
-Since most party leaders are men, they usually see men as prime candidates because they share more similarities than most woman do.
-The same concept applies when discussing the second factor.
-Recruitment works through networks such as lower level office holders or affiliated businesses.
-Since women are underrepresented in these networks, according to statistics, they are less likely to be recruited than men.
-Due to these challenges, women have to spend time and conscious effort building a financial support system, unlike men.

-Some have argued that politics is a "matrix of domination" designed by race, class, gender and sexuality.
-Intersectionality plays a large role in treatment women face when running for political office and their time serving in a political position.
+Some have argued that politics is a "matrix of domination" impacted by race, class, gender and sexuality.
+Intersectional bias plays a large role in treatment women face when running for political office and their time serving in a political position.
 One study in Brazil found racial disparities that fall even heavier on women candidates during candidate recruitment and selection processes.
 Afro-descendant Brazilian women were the most disadvantaged when running for political office.